santosharron/webgl-plugins/README.md

+# What is WebGL?

+WebGL is a graphics application programming interface (API) created for use in web applications.
+It is based off the open graphics language (OpenGL) embedded standard (ES).
+WebGL is used by developers to provide a platform-independent means of creating interactive graphical applications on the web.

 # WebGL Plugins

 WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
 WebGL does so by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML5 <canvas> elements.
 This conformance makes it possible for the API to take advantage of hardware graphics acceleration provided by the user's device.